“So, Rebekah, what are you doing later?” Daniel asks me.

 I get excited over naps, clipping my toenails, TV shows, and sales on coffee creamer.
 When I’m feeling crazy, I wear fuzzy novelty socks (and the socks totally match the nearest holiday).
 Solitaire is my jam.

 I’m terrified of falling.
 I judge you silently behind my monocle.
 I don’t stay out late.
-I don’t drink.
+I can’t drink caffeine.
 And I will pound you if you eat the last strawberry yogurt in the fridge without “putting it on the list.”

 I think I’m a fun person because I watch all the kid movies as soon as they hit the theater, and I’m witty.
 I never say no to frozen yogurt after church on Sundays.
 My goal is to own one cardigan in every color and then I will never be cold.
 I know how to knit.